awlondon/DRAGON-FALL/README.md

 | **Yanlong (炎龍 – Flame Dragon)** | Linked to fire, volcanoes and metallurgy; their festivals celebrate fireworks and forge work. |
 | **Zhilong (質龍 – Auspicious Dragon)** | Mariners and monks who disseminate knowledge and prosper through trade; associated with Zheng Zhilong and maritime lore. |

 Each lineage file includes modern members (fictional or historical), mythic origins, roles in the game-world and suggestions for further research.
-Contributors are encouraged to create additional lineages by following the template in `China/Lineage/README.md`.
+Contributors are encouraged to create additional lineages by following the template in **[README](China/Lineage/README.md)**.

 ### Rituals

-`China/Rituals/README.md` summarises festivals and rites where dragons are invoked.
+**[README](China/Rituals/README.md)** summarises festivals and rites where dragons are invoked.
 It describes the Dragon Boat Festival, commemorating poet Qu Yuan; legend recounts that villagers paddled out in dragon boats, beating drums and throwing rice to distract fish so that his body could be retrieved.【3†L1-L2】 The file also covers spring festival dragon dances, rain-invoking ceremonies for the Azure Dragon lineage, the Tai Hang fire-dragon dance and scholarly offerings to Zhilong.

 ### Warfare

 Dragons appear symbolically and mythically in Chinese warfare.
-The `Warfare` directory notes the Battle of Red Cliffs, where dragons were invoked to summon fog; the *Huo Long Jing* treatise on fire-dragon rockets; dragon ships at the Battle of Lake Poyang; and modern programs such as the Shenlong (“divine dragon”) rocket.
+The **[Warfare Tactics](China/Warfare%20Tactics)** directory notes the Battle of Red Cliffs, where dragons were invoked to summon fog; the *Huo Long Jing* treatise on fire-dragon rockets; dragon ships at the Battle of Lake Poyang; and modern programs such as the Shenlong (“divine dragon”) rocket.
 Another file catalogues alleged dragon interventions in battles across cultures, from Hastings to Dinas Emrys, and lists weapons such as Roman *draco* standards and Tang dragon guards.

 ### Dragon mechanics

-The `Dragon Mechanics` folder explores how dragons move and fight.
+The **[Dragon Mechanics](Dragon Mechanics)** folder explores how dragons move and fight.
 A creative narrative, “GPT Dance Professor”, depicts a dragon gliding through its lair with feline grace and serpentine flexion.
 Contributors are invited to model dragon choreography, anatomy and physiology, possibly referencing sculptures and martial arts forms.

 ## Korean dragons